 Having a hydration pack is the best way to keep hydrated on any outdoor adventure.
 The pack guarantees a constant and uninterrupted supply of water.
-Hydration bladders are convenient and easy to carry around.
+Hydration bladders are convenient and easy to carry around like portable water purifiers.
 With the drinking valve inches away from your mouth, there is no other brilliant way of carrying water around.
 However, most people ignore or simply forget to keep their bladders clean and hygienic.
-If your hydration goes without proper cleaning for long, it will be affected by bacteria, mildew, mold or bugs.
-Unclean hydration bladders are associated with bad odor and plastic taste as well.
-A clean hydration pack transforms into a healthy and enjoyable outdoor experience.
+In this article we will discuss, how to clean a hydration pack properly after and before use.

 4 in 1 Cleaning Kit

 Easy to Clean

 The following is a detailed breakdown of all you need to know about cleaning a hydration pack:

 What is the importance of cleaning a hydration pack?